 - 1. Data Aggregation (DA): This module will provide the tools for the data owners to prepare, anonymize and aggregate their data in order to be able to share them in a privacy-preserving way.
 This module is implemented under task T4.1. - 2.
 Data Portability Control (DPC): The purpose of this tool is to allow users to migrate their data to new platforms, in a privacy-preserving fashion.
 More specifically, it will provide methods for extracting data from one PIMS, process it by filtering out sensitive information and outport it into other PIMS systems.
 This module is implemented under task T4.2. - 3.
-Data Provenance (DP): This module provides Data Provenance capabilities to the PIMCity platform.
-Its goal is to provide data provenance about the data uploaded to the Personal Data Safe (P-DS) of PIMCity by users and support the data provenance in the transactions of the Data Trading Engine (D-TE) component in order to verify data orders' fulfilment attending to our Data Provenance (DP) module internals.
-This module is implemented under task T4.3. - 4.
-User Profiling System (UPS): This module is the first component of the Data Knowledge Extraction (DKE).
+Data Provenance (DP): This module provides Data Provenance capabilities to the EasyPIMS platform.
+Its goal is to provide data provenance about the data uploaded by the users in the Personal Data Safe (P-DS) to the Data Trading Engine (D-TE) component.
+In order to complete data orders' fulfilment, the D-TE goes through the Data Provenance (DP) module to watermark datasets.
+The DP module is implemented under task T4.3. - 4.
+User Profiling System (UPS): This module is the first component of the Data Knowledge Extraction (DKE) system.
 It is able to automatically generate a profile of the user, while considering their browsing patterns.
 The profile will indicate the interests of the user in each of the categories defined by the IAB.
 This module is implemented under task T4.4. - 5.
-Quantified Self (QS): The purpose of the Quantified-self dashboard is to present to the user the benefits of sharing data in PIMCity and let him/her control permissions to the different datasets or taxonomies involved in generating his/her user profile.
+Quantified Self (QS): The purpose of the Quantified-self dashboard is to present to the user an analysis of their behavior based on the data available, especially related to their location.
+Through comparing their data with other users' aggregated data, the user will be able to better understand not only their behavior in relation to other similar users, but also to see the benefits of sharing data in the EasyPIMS setting and the value of his/her data.
 This module is implemented under task T4.4.

-We use as reference the Deliverable D1.1, in which we precisely defined the requirements of the modules included in the WP4, whose design is described in the next sections.
-As such, we defer the reader to Deliverable 1.1 for a broader description of the PIMCity project, the other PDK modules and the EasyPIMS architecture.
-D4.1 was built in coordination with the other technical Work Packages (i.e., WP2 and WP3) and their corresponding deliverables D2.1 and D3.2.
+We use as reference the Deliverable D1.1, in which we defined the requirements of the modules included in the WP4, whose design is described in the next sections.
+For this reason, we refer to Deliverable 1.1 for a broader description of the PIMCity project, the other PDK modules and the EasyPIMS architecture.
+D4.2 was built in coordination with the other technical Work Packages (i.e., WP2 and WP3) and their corresponding deliverables D2.2 and D3.3.